gagle/node-tftp/README.md

 <a name="server_getstream_putstream"></a>
 __GetStream and PutStream__

 When the `request` event is emitted, a new GetStream and PutStream instances are created.
-These streams are similar to the [streams](#client_getstream_putstream) used in the client but with one difference.
-The GetStream (`req`) acts like the "connection" object.
+These streams are similar to the [streams](#client_getstream_putstream) used in the client but with one difference, the GetStream (`req`) acts like a "connection" object.
 All the events from the PutStream (`res`) are forwarded to the `req` object, so you don't need to attach any event to the `res` object.

 The GetStream has two additional properties:

 - __method__ - _String_
-  The transfer's method. `GET` or `PUT`.
+  The transfer's method: `GET` or `PUT`.
 - __file__ - _String_
   The path of the file.
 The directories are not created recursively if they don't exist.